To corner government, 22 opposition parties to meet ahead of Parliament session

 Further the parties would discuss how the Centre and its agencies have acted with bias during the February communal violence in Delhi.
 The use of the UAPA and invoking sedition to dub people as anti-national will also be discussed by the opposition leaders.

-The Congress will be at the centre stage of this meeting.
+Congress will be at the centre stage of this meeting.
 The report said that the meeting date is yet to be fixed.
 It was initially supposed to be held in August, but was postponed at the insistence of the Congress which was busy with the Rajasthan crisis and the CWC.